open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 As this is an informal community, there is virtually no governance nor governance processes.
 From a technical perspective, people making the decisions are people doing.
 They make decisions based on their requirements.

-Even on collaborating with, for example, organisations.
-The process is that these organisations drive their requirement, and we discuss opportunities and past learnings.
-To some extent, they drive the decision of the joint project.
-I then bring back to the community what can be shared back.
+I sometimes collaborate with organisations.
+These organisations share their requirements, and we discuss past learning and opportunities to improve.
+They lead on the decision of the joint project, which, when possible, can be brought back to the community, if they develop new things that come back to the project.
+The agreement is that I advise them on the points they do not know, and in exchange, they put technical and professional skills into this joint effort.
+A good example is the latest iteration of lit3rick board.
+It has been co-designed by professionals from a Canadian institution.
+They have come in with specific needs, but also excellent electrical engineers, and together we optimized the previous iteration.

 Coming back to the decisions, the project does not have a specific roadmap.
 It's just what is interesting to pursue at the moment.
 The perfect example is what we'd like to do with open MRI initiative: there is definitely a good intellectual challenge there, and we will learn from both modalities and this will allow us to build something new, hopefully better.